-If you’ve spent any time shopping for used vehicles over the past year, there’s a good chance you’ve spent at least part of that time wondering why prices have grown so much.
-Almost across the board, prices for used vehicles of all conditions, mileages, and types have increased, leading many to wonder where the ceiling is.
+If you’ve spent any time shopping for used cars over the past year, there’s a good chance you’ve spent at least part of that time wondering why prices have grown so much.
+Almost across the board, prices for used cars of all conditions, mileages, and types have increased, leading many to wonder where the ceiling is.

-The table below shows average listing prices for vehicles across 17 makes.
+The table below shows average listing prices for used cars across 17 makes.
 AutoTempest observed listing prices for both 2020 and 2021 year-to-date, so both reflect information as of April.
 All but one make – Acura – saw increases.
 On average, pricing increased 13 percent from 2020 to 2021.

 Why Have Prices Increased?